Texas lawmakers OK school finance bill, property tax reform

 AUSTIN, Texas (AP) — The Republican-led Legislature approved a sweeping bipartisan school finance bill that brings an extra $4.5 billion into Texas classrooms and pours $1.6 billion toward teacher raises_marking lawmakers’ latest attempt to overhaul how the state pays for its troubled public school system.

-The House and Senate on Saturday night also passed a property reform package, another off Texas Republicans’ top-state policy priorities for the legislative session.
+The House and Senate on Saturday night also passed a property tax reform package, another off Texas Republicans’ top-stated policy priorities for the legislative session.

 The GOP majority vowed to tackle a school finance fix after losing more than a dozen seats in the 2018 midterms — a change in course that follows repeated clashes with public schools over slashed budgets and appeals to religious and private campuses.